krpn/prometheus-alert-webhooker/README.md

 # remote config refresh interval
 # used only for etcd and consul config providers
-# rules including common parameters will be updated only
+# rules including common parameters will be refreshed only
-# global settings exclude refresh interval will NOT be updated (restart is required)
+# global settings exclude refresh interval will NOT be refreshed (restart is required)
 # will not refresh if zero
 # default if not set: 0s
 remote_config_refresh_interval: 60s